The Control Complexity of $r$-Approval: from the Single-Peaked Case to the General Case: Appendix

-For simplicity, in the following cases, we describe only the difference to Case 1.1.
-We only show the precondition of each case, and give a 2-interval representation satisfying all conditions in the lemma for $G$, by combining the 2-interval representations of some components of $G$.
+For ease of exposition, in all following cases, we only give the preconditions of each case and show $\mathcal{I}(G,v)$ in a figure, which is a refined combination of the 2-interval representations of some components of $G$.